-ITOps, SecOps, and DevOps may sound similar.
-Indeed, they are similar — to a degree.
-But they have different areas of focus, different histories, and different operational paradigms.
+ITOps, SecOps, DevOps, and DevSecOps may sound similar.
+And they are — to a degree.
+But they have different areas of focus, histories, and operational paradigms.

 SecOps vs. ITOps